Avoid These Two ACT English Grammar Mistakes

 B) Combine them with a comma AND a FANBOYS (“For And Nor But Or Yet So”):

-Lenny is hungry, so he eats two burgers.
+Alfie is hungry, so he eats two burritos.

 C) Combine them with a semi-colon.
 However, in this case, be careful NOT to use a FANBOYS!